Ph.D. in Musicology

 The Graduate School requires six semesters of “full-time” registration regardless of number of courses taken or residence.

 Classroom teaching is an integral part of the doctoral program.
-All graduate students will be required to complete eight semesters of teaching as a Teaching Assistant or Instructor of Record.[1]
+All graduate students will be required to complete eight semesters of teaching as a Teaching Assistant or Instructor of Record.
+In special circumstances, students may apply to the DGS for a waiver of one or more semesters of the required teaching.

 The following represents a typical program for students entering the doctoral program in Musicology, which begins with en route A.M. requirements and then proceeds to Ph.D. requirements.